 Did your child suffer a spinal cord injury during birth?
 The consequences could last their entire life.
 While some treatment methods may be able to mitigate your child’s symptoms, damage to the spinal cord unfortunately cannot be cured.
 Depending on the severity of the injury, your child could be able to achieve some level of mobility after extensive physical therapy or other emerging treatments.
 Other children may not show any improvement in their symptoms.

 If a medical provider’s mistakes can be linked to your child’s spinal birth injury, you can take action to hold the at-fault individual or facility accountable.
-But how can you take on a doctor or medical group that has a strong team of insurance defense attorneys?
+But how can you take on a doctor or medical group that has a formidable team of insurance defense attorneys?
 It’s simple: Get stronger attorneys of your own.
+A Baltimore spinal birth injury attorney at Brown & Barron will fight for you to receive the compensation you deserve.

 Injuries Caused by Infant Spinal Cord Damage